We Come This Far by Faith

 When Reverend Johnson passed away the church went through several more internal turmoil with the doors ready to close again.

-Besides housing Highland UCC, the campus also is home to Albina Head Start Programs, Highland Haven Inc., HARRP and HAAYCC.
+Besides housing Highland, the campus also is home to Albina Head Start Programs, Highland Haven Inc., HARRP and HAAYCC.

-With Dr. Hardy, as the current pastor, Highland UCC is a dynamic, growing part of the body of Christ and the community.
+Highland is a dynamic, growing part of the body of Christ and the community.
 We invite you to come and get involved.
 We believe you will find yourself in “The Right Place” at Highland with our mission being to glorify God, edify the body and evangelize our world through ministering to the body, soul and mind.